firemodels/fds/vagrant.md

         no:         Do not build any MPI Fortran support (same as --disable-mpi-fortran).
 This is mutually exclusive
                     with building the OpenSHMEM Fortran interface.

+RUN-TIME SYSTEM SUPPORT

+Note that in both models, invoking mpirun via an absolute path name is equivalent to specifying the --prefix option with a <dir> value equivalent to the directory where mpirun resides, minus its last subdirectory.
+For example:

+    % /usr/local/bin/mpirun ...

+is equivalent to

+    % mpirun --prefix /usr/local

+    --enable-mpirun-prefix-by-default
+      This option forces the "mpirun" command to always behave as if "--prefix $prefix" was present on the command line (where $prefix is the value given to the --prefix option to configure).
+This prevents most rsh/ssh-based users from needing to modify their shell startup files to set the PATH and/or LD_LIBRARY_PATH for Open MPI on remote nodes.
+Note, however, that such users may still desire to set PATH -- perhaps even in their shell startup files -- so that executables such as mpicc and mpirun can be found without needing to type long path names.  --enable-orterun-prefix-by-default is a synonym for this option.

+    --noprefix
+      Disable the automatic --prefix behavior